rimmi21-zz/Alexa-APL-Fact-Skill/README.md

 1. In the **lambda** folder, create a file named `main.json`  and source the contents from [here](./lambda/main.json).

+1. To make your own Fact skill update the skill name and the facts data in index.js and json editor correspondingly.

 1. Save and Deploy the function
 1. Click on the **Test** tab, enable the skill and check it out.
 Phrases you can try include:
     * `open monkey facts` (or whatever invocation name you used)